hashicorp/terraform-provider-google/website/docs/r/discovery_engine_data_store.html.markdown

   If true, an advanced data store for site search will be created.
 If the data store is not configured as site search (GENERIC vertical and PUBLIC_WEBSITE contentConfig), this flag will be ignored.

+* `skip_default_schema_creation` -
+  (Optional)
+  A boolean flag indicating whether to skip the default schema creation for the data store.
+Only enable this flag if you are certain that the default schema is incompatible with your use case.
+  If set to true, you must manually create a schema for the data store before any documents can be ingested.
+  This flag cannot be specified if `data_store.starting_schema` is specified.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.